 You might consider entering survey participants in a drawing or offering a $5 discount on conference swag.
 Research suggests that offering an incentive to everyone—even if they don’t take the survey—can triple response rates.
 For these, include open-ended questions to collect more insight that you can leverage for future events.
 An incentive is especially helpful for post-event surveys when event attendees might have already moved on to the next event.

 3. Use survey templates to create a sleek design.

 According to a Cornell study, survey design can impact response rates too.
-Go for a clean design, short questions, and organized response options.
-Our free survey templates can help you get off on the right foot.
+Go for a clean design, short questions, and organized response options (like yes/no, open-ended questions, etc.) Our free survey templates can help you get off on the right foot.